AndRossi/Kelpie/README.md

 <img width="60%" alt="transe explanation lengths" src="https://user-images.githubusercontent.com/6909990/149196089-947abc70-ab82-4598-90ee-f74ea2f7bf15.png">
 </p>

-We observe that, under the same model and dataset, necessary explanations tend to be always be longer than sufficient ones.
+We observe that, under the same model and dataset, necessary explanations tend to always be longer than sufficient ones.
 This is intuitively reasonable, because while necessary explanations need to encompass _all_ the pieces of evidence that allow a prediction, whereas sufficient explanation can just focus on the few "most decisive" ones.
 Let us consider, for example, the tail prediction <_Barack_Obama_, _nationality_, _USA_>.
 A **necessary** explanation would probably feature multiple _Barack_Obama_ facts, e.g., <_Barack_Obama_, _president_of_, _USA_> and <_Barack_Obama_, _part_of_, _109𝑡ℎ_US_Congress_>.